Racism in Japan: Non-Japanese citizens and crimes

 As in other countries, foreigners sometimes do work that is not allowed by their visas, or overstay the terms of their visas.
 Their employment tends to be concentrated in fields where most Japanese are not able to or no longer wish to work.

-The yakuza or Japanese organized crime has made use of Chinese immigrants in Japan as henchmen to commit crimes, which have led to a negative public perception.
+The yakuza has made use of Chinese immigrants in Japan as henchmen to commit crimes, which have led to a negative public perception.

 In 2003, foreigners from Africa were responsible for 2.8 times as much crime per capita as Japanese natives but were slightly less likely to commit violent crime.

 According to National Police Authority records, in 2002, 16,212 foreigners were caught committing 34,746 crimes, over half of which turned out to be visa violations (residing/working in Japan without a valid visa).
 The statistics show that 12,667 cases (36.5%) and 487 individuals (0.038%) were Chinese, 5,272 cases (15.72%) and 1,186 individuals (7.3%) were Brazilian, and 2,815 cases (8.1%) and 1,738 individuals (10.7%) were Korean and ~6000 were others foreigners.
 The total number of crimes committed in the same year by Japanese was 546,934 cases.
 Within these statistics, Japanese committed 6,925 violent crimes, of which 2,531 were arson or rape, while foreigners committed 323 violent crimes, but only 42 cases are classified as arson or rape.
 Foreigners were more likely to commit crimes in groups: About 61.5% of crimes committed by foreigners had one or more accomplice, while only 18.6% of crimes committed by Japanese were in groups.
 Japanese commit more violent crimes than foreigners.

-By a 2022 study by the National Police Agency illegal residents decreased from 219,000 in 2004 to 113,000 in 2008, and in addition, the number of arrested foreign visitors decreased from 21,842 in 2004 to 13,880 in 2008.
+According to a 2022 study by the National Police Agency, the number of illegal residents decreased from 219,000 in 2004 to 113,000 in 2008.
+In addition, the number of arrested foreign visitors decreased from 21,842 in 2004 to 13,880 in 2008.
 The percentage of foreign nationals in all arrestees charged in penal code crimes was about 2.0% and this number has remained relatively stable.
 While the percentage of foreign nationals among all arrestees charged in cases involving robbery or burglary was around 5.5% in 2008.

 According to a survey conducted by the Tokyo Bar Association, more than 60% of 2,000 respondents from foreign backgrounds reported being interrogated by the police.
 Among those questioned, about 77% stated that the encounters seemed to lack any apparent reason other than their foreign appearance.

 The former head of the Tokyo Metropolitan Government's Emergency Public Safety Task Force, Hiroshi Kubo, published a book called Chian wa Hontouni Akkashiteirunoka (治安はほんとうに悪化しているのか) (in English: Is Public Safety Really Deteriorating?, ISBN 978-4-86162-025-6) disputing foreign crime statistics, suggesting that such statistics were being manipulated by politicians for political gain.
 He suggested, for example, that including visa violations in crime statistics is misleading.
-He also said that the crime rate in Tokyo is based on reported rather than actual crimes.
+He also said that the crime rate in Tokyo is based on reported, rather than actual, crimes.